isomerpages/csc-knowledge/_ethos-issue-26/Nurturing Leaders for the Future Healthcare.md

 <tr>
 <td><img src="/images/Ethos_Images/Ethos_Issue_26/developing%20collective%20leadership.png"></td>
 <td>
 <p><b>2.
-Going beyond Developing Leaders to <em>Developing Collective Leadership</em></b>
+Going beyond Developing Leaders to <span class="text-blue">Developing Collective Leadership</span></b>
-<br>As healthcare becomes increasingly multidisciplinary in nature, we must begin to regard healthcare leadership as a collaborative process that benefits from different perspectives and forms of expertise.</p>
+</p><p>As healthcare becomes increasingly multidisciplinary in nature, we must begin to regard healthcare leadership as a collaborative process that benefits from different perspectives and forms of expertise.</p>
 </td>
 </tr>

 <tr>
 <td><img src="/images/Ethos_Images/Ethos_Issue_26/leading%20in%20ecosystems.png"></td>
 <td>
 <p><b>3.
-Moving from Leading Institutions to <em>Leading in Ecosystems</em></b>
+Moving from Leading Institutions to <span class="text-blue">Leading in Ecosystems</span></b></p>

-<br>We want our leaders, who are accustomed to advancing their own healthcare specialties and institutions, to increasingly think in terms of, and work across, our national health ecosystem as a whole, to benefit all of Singapore.</p>
+<p>We want our leaders, who are accustomed to advancing their own healthcare specialties and institutions, to increasingly think in terms of, and work across, our national health ecosystem as a whole, to benefit all of Singapore.</p>
 </td>
 </tr>